-During their later years in life, many find that they now have the freedom to devote time to volunteer pursuits that will ultimately benefit the community, their neighbors and themselves.
+During their later years in life, many find that they now have the freedom to devote time to volunteer pursuits that will ultimately benefit the community, their neighbors, and themselves.
 A few hours each week could make a difference in someone’s life.
-The opportunities abound.

 Broad-based Volunteer Initiatives

 Pre-service orientation and on-site training are provided to all Senior Corps volunteers.
 The average volunteer commitment is 20 hours per week, yet hours are flexible at each site.
-For more information call 800.942.2677 or contact one of New Jersey's local sites listed here.
+For more information, call 800-942-2677.

-AARP has created a customized site, powered by Volunteer Match, to assist seniors in finding service opportunities in their communities.
-The site features AARP volunteer opportunities, along with a wide variety of other community-based opportunities.
-Visitors to the website have only to enter their zip code, interests and time availability to search a national database of community-based volunteer opportunities.
+Volunteer Match assists individuals in finding service opportunities in their communities.
+Visitors to the website can search for volunteer opportunities by location and interests.
 In response, they quickly receive a personalized list of local up-to-date volunteer possibilities.
 Additionally, an individual's expression of interest in a particular opportunity is sent directly to the listing organization.
 The listing organization will then contact you to provide more detail about each of the positions.
 Explore this further.

 Volunteer New Jersey

 Volunteer New Jersey is a partnership between the Association of New Jersey Volunteer Centers and the Governor’s Office of Volunteerism.
 While this is not an age-restricted program, you are sure to learn about local volunteer opportunities that match your location and interests.
 To learn more, contact a local volunteer center.